MED0001151603 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks,

 Open Brow Lift

-The more traditional technique for lifting the forehead, Dr Hunt will make an incision from one ear around to the other, carefully hiding the scar in your hairline.
-Once the incision is made, Dr Hunt will gently separate the skin from the underlying tissue, before working to tighten or reduce the muscles.
+In the more traditional technique for lifting the forehead, Dr Hunt will make an incision from one ear around to the other, carefully hiding the scar in your hairline.
+Once the incision is made, Dr Hunt will gently separate the skin from the underlying tissue before working to tighten or reduce the muscles.
 The skin will then be stretched, trimmed and either stitched or clipped in place.

 Endoscopic Brow Lift